Ubaid45/NodeJS_movie-management/README.md

 course.author.name = "New Name";
 course.save();
 ```
 - We don’t have transactions in MongoDB.
 To implement transactions, we use a pattern called **“Two Phase Commit”**.
-If you don’t want to manually implement this pattern, use the **[Fawn NPM package](https://www.npmjs.com/package/fawn)**:
+If we don’t want to manually implement this pattern, use the **[Fawn NPM package](https://www.npmjs.com/package/fawn)**:
 ### Implementing transactions using Fawn
 ```javascript
 try {